Azure/azure-sdk-for-java/sdk/resourcemanagerhybrid/README.md

 ### Include the package

-For your convenience, we have provided a multi-service package that includes some of the most highly used Azure services.
-We recommend using this package when you are dealing with mutiple services.
+For you convenience, we have provided a multi-service package that includes services shared between Azure and Azure Stack Hub through a common API Profile.
+We recommend using this package when you are dealing with multiple services.

-[//]: # ({x-version-update-start;com.azure.resourcemanager:azure-resourcemanager;current})
 ```xml
 <dependency>
   <groupId>com.azure.resourcemanager</groupId>